weecology/LDATS/README.md

 coding the first version of the change point model, and writing and editing the first description of the model
-([Christensen *et al.* 2018](https://doi.org/10.1002/ecy.2373)). **R. Diaz** contributed code to the LDATS package, provided insight into model development, and conducted end-user code application testing. **H. Ye** contributed code to the LDATS package and insight into data structures and LDA algorithms. **E. P. White** helped design, troubleshoot, and supervise initial methods development and provided big-picture feedback on
+([Christensen *et al.* 2018](https://doi.org/10.1002/ecy.2373)). **R. Diaz** contributed code to the LDATS package, wrote vignettes, provided insight into model development, and conducted end-user code application testing. **H. Ye** contributed code to the LDATS package and insight into data structures and LDA algorithms. **E. P. White** helped design, troubleshoot, and supervise initial methods development and provided big-picture feedback on